Junbo345/Actinve_learning_Strong_Lensing/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+The R code in scripts and on the paper were written with the help of Chat-GPT4.
+It is used to generate code and debugging.
+Also, the paper is written with the help of Chat-GPT4, it was used to generate idea, help conduct data analysis and fix grammar and logical error.
+The complete chat history is in other/llm_usage/usage.txt

 ## Some checks